 Tips to avoid impulse buying

-- Set a budget Having an amount you plan to spend means you’re forced to make a trade-off if something else attracts your eye.
+- Set a budget and stick to it.
+This may mean you're forced to make a trade-off if something else attracts your eye.

-- Pay cash Shoppers spend more when paying with a credit card, so spending cash instead makes you more aware that you’re parting with actual dollars.
+- Pay cash instead of using your credit card.
+This makes you more aware that you're parting with actual dollars.

 - Set yourself a time limit, perhaps by planning a later engagement so that you don't lose track of time and get tired.
 Studies show that when you're fatigued you have less self-control and are more likely to buy impulsively.

 - Shop at places you know.
 It takes you longer to shop in an unfamiliar environment.